 Our initiatives extend to tackling the issue of poaching, safeguarding elephant habitats from further human encroachment, and finding ways for people and wildlife to live alongside one another more safely.

-With pledge packages available, this breathtaking fine art images include black and white, and toned, from stunning landscapes to close portraits, all wrapped up and printed in a large format hard backed luxury coffee table book.
+The breathtaking fine art images include black and white, and toned, from stunning landscapes to close portraits, all wrapped up and printed in a large format hard backed luxury coffee table book.

 With the benefit of your support we can boost our efforts and continue to implement our vital elephant conservation programmes while expanding into new areas.